Yoh67/sample-backend/README.md

 Updated for v1.0 of Sample-Backend.

 ## 🚀 Deployment <a name = "deployment"></a>
-This app will be deployed on every successful commit via Heroku, this pipeline is not a "true" CICD workflow in the sense that there are not integration tests in the heroku branch environments to run against at this stage.
+This app will be deployed on every successful commit via Heroku, this pipeline is not a "true" CICD workflow in the sense that there are not integration testing in the "develop" environment at this stage.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PostgreSQL](https://www.postgresql.org/) - Database